openzomboid/pzlsm/README.md

 Project Zomboid Linux Server Manager (pzlsm) - terminal tool for manage Project Zomboid server on Linux.

 ## Installation
+1. Do not work on root.
+Create a user and login.

+        adduser pz
+        su - pz

+2. Create directory for you server.

+        mkdir pz1 && cd pz1

-1. Download the server.sh file from the [latest releases](https://github.com/openzomboid/pzctl/releases/latest)
-2. Put it to your server
+3. Download the `server.sh` file from the [latest releases](https://github.com/openzomboid/pzctl/releases/latest) and put it to your server.

+       wget -O server.sh https://raw.githubusercontent.com/openzomboid/pzlsm/master/server.sh && chmod +x server.sh

-3. Configure config in `.env` or/and in `config/pzlsm.cfg`
+4. Configure config in `.env` or/and in `config/pzlsm.cfg`, install dependencies, create folders, install server and run the server.
-4. Execute

-       sudo ./server.sh prepare
+       ./server.sh prepare
        ./server.sh install
        ./server.sh start first